Mashed Potatoes With Sour Cream & Cream Cheese Recipe

-These mashed potatoes are world-renowned, with my family living all over the world sending out an SOS just before Thanksgiving, always wanting to know how to make these great mashed potatoes so that they could treat their host families and friends to them when they make a Thanksgiving dinner to share part of our U.S. culture.
+These mashed potatoes are world-renowned.
+With my family living all over the world, I like to send out an SOS just before Thanksgiving.
+My folks always want to know how to make these great mashed potatoes so that they could treat their host families and friends when they make a Thanksgiving dinner to share part of our U.S. culture.
 My daughter living in France called on her first Thanksgiving away from home.
 Last year, I was in Ghana over Thanksgiving and got the same call from my family who was trying to make these for the first time on their own.
 And the year before, I made these while visiting in Cambodia.
 Recently, I got a similar call from my nephew who is currently living in the foreign country of Washington D.C. and decided to make the recipe available so everyone could enjoy them!

 Transform These Delightful Ingredients Into Pure Comfort

 - 5 pounds potatoes, peeled and cut into large pieces to boil

 - 1 stick (8 tablespoons) butter, softened

 - 1-2 tsp salt